Credila vs Auxilo Education Loan: Interest Rates, Limits & Key Differences

 Eligibility Criteria

-• A confirmed admission to a recognised institution, domestic or overseas is mandatory.
+• Confirmed admission to a recognised institution (domestic or overseas) is mandatory.

-• A co-borrower is required—can be a relative (parent, sibling, guardian, spouse) with stable taxable income and good credit, holding an Indian bank account capable of issuing cheques.
+• A co-borrower is required for all loans — can be a relative (parent, sibling, guardian, spouse) with stable taxable income and good credit.

-• Auxiliary criteria include course type (graduate or professional), institution ranking, and study destination eligibility across countries like the US, UK, Canada, Australia, etc.
+• Criteria include course type (graduate or professional), institution ranking, and study destination eligibility across countries like the US, UK, Canada, Australia, etc.

 Interest Rates